-Engagement results from electoral area A respondents identified a consistent theme across the CVRD and member municipalities, a need for a spectrum of affordable housing options.
-Specifically, electoral area A respondents highlighted the need for accessible, low-barrier rental housing, including housing with appropriate supports for those with special needs.
-Electoral area A respondents suggested a future need for smaller homes and more diverse housing options closer to shops and services, including secondary rentals, row houses and housing co-operatives.
+Engagement results from electoral area B respondents were consistent with those across the CVRD and member municipalities, which identified a need for a spectrum of affordable housing options.
+Specifically, electoral area B respondents highlighted the need for affordable housing for military veterans as well as housing aimed at low-income families and seniors.
+Electoral area B respondents suggested a future need for smaller homes such as secondary suites and more diverse housing options to support multigenerational living.
+Interviewees mentioned the need for more dense development to aid with affordability in electoral area B, but highlighted that inadequate infrastructure and servicing is a barrier to more dense development.